Troubleshoot Cloud Run issues

 Error: 4 DEADLINE_EXCEEDED: Deadline exceeded

-If you're routing all egress traffic through a VPC network, either using VPC connectors or Direct VPC egress, make sure that:
+1. If you're routing all egress traffic through a VPC network, either using VPC connectors or Direct VPC egress, follow these steps:

-Your VPC firewall rules allow ingress traffic from the VPC connectors or the Direct VPC egress subnet to reach the destination host or subnet.
+• VPC firewall rules must allow ingress traffic from the VPC connectors or the Direct VPC egress subnet to reach the destination host or subnet.

-If you're using an HTTP proxy to route all egress traffic from your Cloud Run services or jobs, make sure that the remote hosts are reachable using the proxy.
+2. If you're using an HTTP proxy to route all egress traffic from your Cloud Run services or jobs, the remote hosts must be reachable using the proxy.

-Traffic routed through an HTTP proxy might be delayed depending on the proxy's resources utilization.
-If routing HTTP egress traffic using a proxy is intended, make sure you account for this scenario by implementing retries, exponential backoff, or circuit breakers.
+Traffic routed through an HTTP proxy might be delayed depending on the proxy's resource utilization.
+If you are routing HTTP egress traffic using a proxy, implement retries, exponential backoff, or circuit breakers.

 Configure HTTP proxy exceptions

-When using an HTTP proxy to route your Cloud Run services or jobs egress traffic, make sure you add exceptions for Cloud APIs, and other non-proxied hosts and subnets in order to prevent latency, connection timeouts, connection resets and authentication errors.
+When using an HTTP proxy to route your Cloud Run services or jobs egress traffic, add exceptions for Cloud APIs, and other non-proxied hosts and subnets, to prevent latency, connection timeouts, connection resets and authentication errors.

 Non-proxied hosts and subnets must include, at minimum, the following: